Bug Reports & Contributions¶

 Your pull request might be accepted right away.
 More commonly, the maintainers will post comments asking you to fix minor things, like add a few tests, clean up the style to be PEP-8 compliant, etc.

-The pull request page also shows the results of building and testing the modified code on Travis and Appveyor CI.
+The pull request page also shows the results of building and testing the modified code on Travis and Appveyor CI and Azure Pipelines.
 Check back after about 30 minutes to see if the build succeeded, and if not, try to modify your changes to make it work.